thedarkwriter/courseware-lms-content/courses/01-puppet/01-1106-puppet-lint.md

 ## Exercises

-Run puppet-lint on the ntplint/manifests/init.pp file.
+*  Run puppet-lint on the sample manifest file.

-`puppet-lint ntplint/manifests/init.pp`
+`puppet-lint /etc/puppetlabs/puppet/modules/ntplint/manifests/init.pp`

-Puppet-lint will return the following list of warnings:
+* Puppet-lint will return the following list of warnings:

 ```
 WARNING: top-scope variable being used without an explicit namespace on line 5